alexander-jiang/riichi-bot/diary.md

 * my plan to handle this is to make the `WinningHand` & `PartialWinningHand` structs include `HashSet<HandMeld>`, and then we can do an equality check, however, this requires implementing the Hash, PartialEq, and Eq traits on the `HandMeld` struct
     * but is there another (faster/more efficient) option? maybe we can set some ordering on the hand melds (try adding sequences first, then if you can make it work with a sequence, then when you recurse back, you can't use a triplet or quad of that same tile -- but we need to formalize this notion)

+### May 19 2023
+* spent ~1 hour fixing the duplicated winning hands problem - I was going to try to implement Hash trait for the WinningHand, but that would require hashing the HashSet of tiles in the HandMeld struct, which I read is not trivial to do in with high performance.
+I could sort the tiles, but that seems like a lot of work.
+I came up with a simpler solution: before making a recursive call for a pair, triplet, or quad, check if any of the existing winning hands have that pattern already.
+If so, don't make the recursive call as that would produce a false duplicate winning hand.
+* I also noticed from debugging that the triplet / quad HandMeld structs only have one copy of the tile.
+I suppose this is because it's a HashSet.
+But it might make things tricky later on when the HandMeld might not count as three of the same tile (e.g. red fives, or when there is an open meld, tracking which player the discarded tile was called from, etc.)

+### May 20 2023
+* my plan for today is to add more unit tests for the hand grouping function
+* if I have time, I can try to implement the yaku checks, as a hand with no yaku is not technically a winning hand